Learn more about accelerometers

 How does an accelerometer work?

+An accelerometer works by utilizing an electromechanical sensor that is designed to measure either static or dynamic acceleration.
 Static acceleration is the constant force acting on a body, like gravity or friction.
-These forces are predictable and uniform to a large extend.
-For example, the acceleration due to gravity is constant at 9.8m/s, and the gravitation force is almost the same at every point on earth.
+These forces are predictable and uniform to a large extent.
+For example, the acceleration due to gravity is constant at 9.8 m/s – and the gravitation force is almost the same at every point on Earth.

 Dynamic acceleration forces are non-uniform, and the best example is vibration or shock.
 A car crash is an excellent example of dynamic acceleration.
 Here, the acceleration change is sudden when compared to its previous state.
+The theory behind accelerometers is that they can detect acceleration and convert it into measurable quantities – like electrical signals.

-Key Applications of Accelerometers
+Types of Accelerometers

-Drones: Accelerometers help drones to stabilize their orientation midflight.
+Drones: Accelerometers help drones stabilize their orientation midflight.

 Rotating Machinery: Accelerometers used in rotating machines detect undulating vibrations.